 7. Can I pay for my contributions earlier?

 Yes.
-Those under voluntary membership can pay their premiums for up to 3 years (36 months) in advance.
+Under voluntary membership can pay their premiums for up to 3 years (36 months) in advance.
 Just make sure that you specify the payment period in your payment slips.

 8. Can I change back to formal contributions if I get employed?

 Yes.
-If you get employed and will be sharing contributions with an employer, all you need to do is once again update your membership from voluntary to formal.
+If you get employed and share contributions with an employer, all you need to do is update your membership from voluntary to formal.
 Just submit an updated PMRF form specifying new membership and income.
-More information about that here.
+More information about that is here.

 9. I have more concerns and need to talk to someone.
 How can I get in touch with PhilHealth?